 MacArthur’s grantmaking supports efforts to reduce maternal mortality and improve the quality of maternal and reproductive health care in India, Mexico, and Nigeria.
-After more than 30 years of work in population and reproductive health, the Foundation will conclude this grantmaking by 2020.
+After nearly 30 years of work in population and reproductive health, the Foundation will conclude this grantmaking by 2019.

 The primary goals of the Foundation’s grantmaking in population and reproductive health are to reduce maternal mortality and improve the quality of maternal and reproductive health care in its focus countries: India, Mexico, and Nigeria.